-After an exciting summer and lots of leisure time both indoors and out, we need to prepare our homes for fall.
-Colder days ahead mean more time indoors, and the months before the holidays are crucial for deep-cleaning projects.
+After an enjoyable summer with plenty of leisure time both indoors and out, we need to prepare our homes for the fall season.
+Colder days ahead mean more time spent indoors, and the months before the holidays are crucial for deep-cleaning projects.
 In addition to routine chores like sweeping, wiping off surfaces, and vacuuming, fall cleaning includes storing away items you won’t need for the next few months.
-Let’s review our fall-cleaning checklist.
+We’ll take a look at our fall-cleaning checklist with 10 must-have projects.

 Switch out your wardrobe

-If you’re storing clothes in closed containers, make sure they’re completely dry to prevent mold.
-Organize boxes by tops, bottoms, and accessories to have them ready to go when the days warm up again.
+If you’re storing clothes in closed containers, make sure they’re completely dry, which will prevent mold.
+Organize boxes by tops, bottoms, and accessories, so you can have them ready to go when the days warm up again.

 Purge the pantry and fridge

 Summer vacation means endless snacking, especially if you live with children.
-All these half-eaten foods may have hidden canned goods and other expired products.
-If this is the case, dedicate an hour or two going through your pantry inventory and composting expired foods.
+All of these half-eaten foods may have hidden canned goods and other expired products.
+If this is the case, dedicate an hour or two going through your pantry inventory and tossing or composting expired foods.

 Wipe away any stray crumbs or cereal, and disinfect surfaces before putting food back on the shelves.
 Repeat these steps for your refrigerator, which might have even more expired goods.
-Say goodbye to almost-empty containers of jelly and takeout containers you may have completely forgotten about.
+Say goodbye to mostly empty containers of jelly and takeout containers you may have completely forgotten about.

-When it gets colder, you’ll likely use the heater every day.
+When the weather gets colder, you’ll likely use the heater every day.
 Make sure your air-conditioning filters are in good order and that the unit itself is in top shape.
-If you have a forced-air system, aka a network of ducts and vents, you might want to get the pipes cleaned.
+If you have a forced-air system, which has a network of ducts and vents, you might want to get the pipes cleaned.

 Dust and dirt can build up over time, but these are easy to clean with professional tools.
-Call up your local air-duct cleaning service, and the appointment should last no longer than a few hours, depending on your house size.
+Call up your local air-duct cleaning service, and the appointment should last no longer than a few hours, depending on the size of your home.

 Clear off gutters and roofs

-Cleaning a house also includes making sure the exterior is flawless.
+Cleaning a house also includes making sure the exterior is clean and tidy.
 This step should be completed before, during, and after fall to ensure that your roof and water gutters are clear of debris.
 Pick up leaves from gutters via a retractable ladder and a gutter-scooping tool.

 If you need to get onto your roof, wear shoes with lots of grip like rubber sole sneakers or boots.
-If you’re uncomfortable with this step, feel free to contact a professional crew.
+If you’re uncomfortable with this step, you should contact a professional crew to take of it.

 Prepare your yard for hibernation